 Soil samples

-In the study area, 200 soil samples were collected from 100 grape gardens with 25 gardens belong to each of the four grape varieties (Bangalore blue, Dilkush, Sharad seedless, Red globe).
-From each grape garden two soil samples were collected, consisting of surface (0-20 cm depth) and sub-surface (20-40 cm depth) near the root zone of grape vines.
+In the study area, 200 soil samples were collected from 100 grape gardens with 25 gardens belonging to each of the four grape varieties (Bangalore blue, Dilkush, Sharad seedless, Red globe).
+From each grape garden, two soil samples were collected, consisting of surface (0-20 cm depth) and sub-surface (20-40 cm depth) near the root zone of grape vines.
 Samples were collected using GPS coordinates from each grape garden, to meet the objectives of the current study.
-These samples were dried in the shade, grounded using a wooden pestle and mortar, passed through a 2 mm sieve and stored in bags for various chemical properties of soil by adopting standard procedures.
+These samples were dried in the shade, grounded using a wooden pestle and mortar, passed through a 2 mm sieve, and stored in bags for various chemical properties of soil by adopting standard procedures.

 Analysis of samples

-After the collection of all soil samples from every site, samples were air-dried under shade, processed and sieved to pass through 0.2 mm for organic carbon (OC) and 2 mm for analysis of soil chemical parameters.
+After the collection of all soil samples from every site, samples were air-dried under shade, processed, and sieved to pass through 0.2 mm for organic carbon (OC) and 2 mm for analysis of soil chemical parameters.
 All the chemical parameter analysis was carried out following standard protocols.
 Among chemical attributes, soil pH, electrical conductivity (EC) was measured with 1:2.5 soil: water ratio, cation exchange capacity (CEC), Soil available K, Soil exchangeable Ca and Mg was determined by 1 N ammonium acetate method (pH 7.0) Soil available S by turbidimetric method as per the method described by (Jackson, 1973).
-Soil available micronutrient cations (Fe, Mn, Cu and Zn) were extracted by DTPA-CaCl2 extractant at pH 7.3 (Lindsay and Norvell 1978) and measured by using atomic absorption spectrometer.
+Soil available micronutrient cations (Fe, Mn, Cu and Zn) were extracted by DTPA-CaCl2 extractant at pH 7.3 (Lindsay and Norvell 1978) and measured by using an atomic absorption spectrometer.
 Available B was extracted by the hot water-soluble B method (Page et al., 1982).
 Soil organic carbon was estimated by Walkley Black’s wet oxidation method (WBOC) (Walkley and Black 1934).
-Soil available N was determined by alkaline potassium permanganate method (Subbiah and Asija 1956).
+Soil available N was determined by the alkaline potassium permanganate method (Subbiah and Asija 1956).
 Available P was determined by Olsen’s method by using 0.5 M NaHCO3 extractant (Olsen et al. 1954).

 RESULTS AND DISCUSSION

-Electro chemical properties of the soil
+Electrochemical properties of the soil

-The table 1 presents the electro chemical properties surface soil (0-20 cm) and subsurface soil (20-40 cm) samples near the root zone of grapevines from different grape orchards in Nandi Valley of Karnataka.
+Table 1 presents the electrochemical properties of surface soil (0-20 cm) and subsurface soil (20-40 cm) samples near the root zone of grapevines from different grape orchards in the Nandi Valley of Karnataka.

-The pH of different grape varieties i.e. Bangalore blue, Dilkush, Sharad seedless and Red globe growing soils at different soil depth increases with increasing depth with mean values of 6.67, 6.69, 6.66 and 6.75 for surface soil samples and in subsurface soils 6.98, 7.26, 7.30 and 7.22 respectively Fig. 2(a).
+The pH of different grape varieties i.e. Bangalore blue, Dilkush, Sharad seedless, and Red globe growing soils at different soil depths increases with increasing depth with mean values of 6.67, 6.69, 6.66, and 6.75 for surface soil samples and in subsurface soils 6.98, 7.26, 7.30 and 7.22 respectively Fig. 2(a).

-Under different grape varieties, Dilkush variety growing soils had slightly neutral pH of 7.22 compared to other grape variety growing soils. pH of both surface and subsurface soils was slightly acidic in condition and the decreased soil pH in surface soil due to the acidic parent material, application of ammonical, urea fertilizer and cultivation practices.
+Under different grape varieties, Dilkush variety growing soils had a slightly neutral pH of 7.22 compared to other grape variety growing soils. pH of both surface and subsurface soils was slightly acidic in condition and the decreased soil pH in surface soil due to the acidic parent material, application of ammonical, urea fertilizer, and cultivation practices.
 Similar results recorded by Pal et al. (2009) reported climate and vegetation majorly influence the change in pH of the soil.
-Lower mean pH of the surface soil is influenced by the acidic parent material and intensive cultivation of crops (Deepa shettar, 2022) and continuous application of chemical fertilizers over the years generate the hydrogen ion in the soil thereby decreased the soil pH.
+The lower mean pH of the surface soil is influenced by the acidic parent material and intensive cultivation of crops (Deepa shettar, 2022), and continuous application of chemical fertilizers over the years generates the hydrogen ion in the soil thereby decreasing the soil pH.